Posted on: September 13, 2016

-For some years now, we are following Felicia Anna – a Romanian window prostitute who works in Amsterdam.
+For some years now we’ve been following Felicia Anna and Mark on social media.
+She is a sex worker from Romania who works in Amsterdam.
 Not as an escort but as a window prostitute.
 Mark is her Dutch fiancee.
 They both like to stay anonymous and use pseudonyms.
-Felicia’s bio says the following: Real Romanian prostitute in the Amsterdam Red Light District (De Wallen), speaking out for the truth about prostitution and sex work.
-Member of PROUDnl.
+Felicia’s says the following about herself on Twitter: ‘Real Romanian prostitute in the Amsterdam Red Light District (De Wallen), speaking out for the truth about prostitution‘

 Felicia: He was my customer!

-Second day I went back and walked around and I thought; ok, maybe I’m going to do this.
-The third day I was kind of like; I want to do this but I want to go to that woman that I saw on the the first day.’
+Second day I went back and walked around and I thought; ‘Ok, maybe I’m going to do this.’
+The third day I was kind of like; ‘I want to do this but I want to go to that woman that I saw on the the first day.’

-Felicia: And then he said maybe I’ll come back, perhaps next week.
+Felicia: And then he said maybe I’ll come back.
+Perhaps next week.

-Mark: then I went back two more times and after that we went to her place and since then I’ve never left!
+Then I went back two more times and after that we went to her place and since then I’ve never left!
 So that’s how we met.
 Funny story!

-Me: So then you dated for a while?
+So then you dated for a while?

 Felicia: Yeah, we were at my place a couple of times and he came back.

-Me: How long were you living in the Netherlands at that point?
+How long were you living in the Netherlands at that point?

 Felicia: Two years, two and a half.

-Me: So in 2010 you came here?
+So in 2010 you came to the Netherlands?

-Me: So why did you decide to leave Romania?
+So why did you decide to leave Romania?

 Felicia: I wanted something more, like my friends.
 It’s not like if you live in Romania that you are starving because you don’t have work to pay for food.
-I had a normal job, I made around 300 Euros a month.
+I had a normal job, I made around 300 euros a month.
 For me that was pretty good, an average salary.

-I’ve always had the dream of buying my own house but without taking out a mortgage for it because I was always scared of what would happen if I’d lose my job and couldn’t make payment on the mortgage and lose the house.
+I always had the dream of buying my own house but without taking out a mortgage for it because I was always scared of what would happen if I’d lose my job and couldn’t make payment on the mortgage and lose the house.
 So then I thought about this, something where I can basically make more money.

-Me: And how did you make the decision to come to the Netherlands specifically?
+How did you make the decision to come to the Netherlands specifically?
 Did you hear it from friends?

 Felicia: Yes, from a friend of mine who was working here.
 So that’s how I came here.